bradleygolden/chisalary/README.md

 # chisalary

-chisalary is a simple web server that syncs with Chicago's Open Data platform containing employee salary information.
+chisalary is a simple web server that syncs with Chicago's employee salary database.
 The web server was created using the Django framework and is written in python.

+I'd recommend checking out the dataset [here](https://data.cityofchicago.org/Administration-Finance/Current-Employee-Names-Salaries-and-Position-Title/xzkq-xp2w/data) before getting started.

 ## Getting Started